 Many studies conclude that groups of subjects using only mental rehearsal improve more effectively than groups using only physical rehearsal.
 The groups improving most of all, of course, are those that combine both mental and physical rehearsal of stressful situations.

 ”Shadowboxing” combines physical and mental rehearsal as a boxer “fights” an imaginary opponent.
 Many martial artists call it “Kata.”
 Elite athletes and performance artists commonly use various forms of mental rehearsal under stress.
 They imagine themselves successfully shooting baskets, dodging opponents, hitting a pitch, skiing slalom, kicking field goals, throwing accurately, reacting quickly and artfully, dancing gracefully – in all, rising to the occasion and enhancing stress control - giving your mind a successful memory to emulate.

 Most impressive is the U.S. military’s use of mental rehearsal for high-stress, crucial training.
-For instance, one of the most demanding of all human endeavors is to land a skittish warplane at speeds nearly 250 mph in the dark of night, trying to catch its tail-hook on a braking cable on the pitching, rolling deck of an aircraft carrier.
+For instance, one of the most stressful of all human endeavors is to land a skittish warplane at speeds nearly 250 mph in the dark of night, trying to catch its tail-hook on a braking cable while also trying to land softly on the pitching, rolling deck of an aircraft carrier in rough seas.
 Navy pilots regularly use mental rehearsal as a vital part of their stress preparation.

 Sanford Strong, author of Strong on Defense, used mental stress rehearsal to train California police SWAT teams.
 He and Chicago detective J.J.
-Bittenbinder, author of Tough Target, both advocate mental rehearsal by imagining yourself successfully surviving high-stress crimes while listening to or reading the daily news.When you're frightened, you stop thinking with your forebrain and begin thinking with your midbrain (which is nearly identical to the mind of an animal) and it is the animal who growls or snarls with the most ferocity who usually scares away the threat.
+Bittenbinder, author of Tough Target, both advocate mental rehearsal by imagining yourself successfully surviving high-stress crimes while listening to or reading the daily news.When you're frightened, you stop thinking with your forebrain and begin thinking with your midbrain (which is nearly identical to the mind of an animal) and it is the animal who growls or snarls with the most ferocity who has the most chance of scaring away the threat.

 Extensive training is rare for guerilla military combatants or for the ordinary victim fighting a criminal, yet they nevertheless often succeed.
 To enhance your performance, practice the following – the more the better: